 You can simulate real world surfaces using default Maya Materials.

-Now that we know what each of the default materials and attributes are for, we need to start putting those materials and attributes to use to simulate real world surfaces.
+Now that you know what each of the default materials and attributes are for, start putting these materials and attributes to use to simulate real world surfaces.

 Each different surface reacts differently to the way light interacts with its surface.
 Learning to observe these qualities of a material surface will enable you to simulate accurate world materials more accurately and, in turn, create more realistic-looking renders.